Coarse scrambling for Sobol' and Niederreiter sequences: Numerical Experiments

 \subsection{Experimental Setup}

 For both scrambling strategies, we estimate the integral of test functions using a RQMC estimator.
+In all experiments involving Sobol' sequences, we use the construction of Joe and Kuo \cite{JK08}.
 The number of sample points is set to $n=2^m$, where $m$ ranges from 1 to 16.
 To assess the estimator's stability, we compute the root mean square error (RMSE) over $R=200$ independent replications for each value of $n$.
 For sufficiently smooth integrands, theory predicts a convergence rate of approximately $O(n^{-1.5})$ for the RMSE.
 The usual and coarse scrambling methods are implemented using affine matrix scramble and block affine matrix scramble, respectively.

-We use two distinct test functions designed to probe different aspects of the scrambling methods: \begin{enumerate} \item A \textbf{37-dimensional linear function}.
-As its variance is entirely contained in one-dimensional projections ($|u|=1$), which has low superposition dimension.
+We use three distinct test functions designed to probe different aspects of the scrambling methods: \begin{enumerate} \item A \textbf{37-dimensional linear function}.
+Its variance is entirely contained in one-dimensional projections ($|u|=1$), giving it a low superposition dimension.

 \item A \textbf{100-dimensional weighted smooth function}.
-This function is designed to have a low truncation dimension. \end{enumerate} The results, presented as log-log plots of the RMSE against the number of points $n$, are shown in Figure~\ref{fig:RQMC}.
+This function is designed to have a low truncation dimension.

+\item \textbf{A 19-dimensional function unfavorable to usual scrambling}.
+This function is designed so that the usual scrambled Sobol' estimator exhibits an unusually large gain coefficients at the sample size considered. \end{enumerate} The results, presented as log-log plots of the RMSE against the number of points $n$, are shown in Figures~\ref{fig:RQMC_linear}--\ref{fig:RQMC_anti}.